Driver Education Program Information

 - Drive Lab is 2 hours.
 Student will drive 1 hour and observe 1 hour, once a week for 6 weeks during the 8 weeks of class.

 - 100% attendance is required because the Drive Lab instructor and another student have been scheduled with your student.

 - The driver education program has a ‘no tolerance’ policy on student cell phone use in the driver education vehicles.

 - Attendance at all driving and classroom sessions is required.

 - Missed classroom time must be made up and arranged with the classroom instructor.
 Make-up sessions will not require an additional fee as they are fulfilled during regularly scheduled class times.
 Students must make up any absences within 90 days of the start of the session they are enrolled in.

-- If a Drive Lab is missed, a fee of $60 may be charged to make up the Drive Lab.
+- If a Drive Lab is missed, a fee may be charged to make up the Drive Lab.

 The Parent/Student orientation session will be held on the first night of class.
 It is recommended both student and parents attend as parent, student and instructor expectations will be covered.